Advisory Council on California Indian Policy: Importance of recognition

 Federal acknowledgment of the tribes is of critical importance because it is directly related to the other problems that the ACCIP was tasked with addressing, namely the “continuing social and economic crisis” of California Indians.
 As the report by the UCLA American Indian Studies Center to the ACCIP explains, “In most cases, unrecognized tribes receive no funding at all from the federal government.”
-Lack of recognition prevents tribes from getting access to the funding needed for programs to raise poverty levels by improving education and employment opportunities.
+Lack of recognition prevents tribes from getting access to the funding needed for programs to lower poverty levels by improving education and employment opportunities.
 It also places obstacles in the way of improving health care.
 Finally, tribes without recognition are restricted in their ability to preserve their cultural heritage in such matters as the protection of sacred sites.
 The Advisory Council on California Indian Policy Extension Act of 1998 extended the life of the council to March 31, 2000, but for many tribes the struggle for recognition continues.